Fallbrook Drug Crime Defense Attorneys

 Our team at jD Law Criminal Defense Attorneys has extensive knowledge of the law and local courts, and our founding partner James N. Dicks is one of just 30 Board Certified Criminal Law Specialists in San Diego County.

-We’ll be by your side throughout the legal process, doing everything we can to get you a favorable outcome.
+We’ll be by your side throughout the legal process, doing everything we can to get you a favorable outcome in your Fallbrook drug crime case.
 To learn more, give us a call today at (760) 630-2000.

 Don’t Waste Any Time!